ssu-humane/news-images-acl24/README.md

 # Assessing News Thumbnail Representativeness

-This repository provides the dataset and code for our paper, ``Assessing News Thumbnail Representativeness: Counterfactual text can enhance the cross-matching ability,'' to be published at ACL 2024.
+This repository provides the dataset and code for our paper, "Assessing News Thumbnail Representativeness: Counterfactual text can enhance the cross-matching ability," to be published at ACL 2024.

 ## Task